PhilipYip1988/python-notebooks/anaconda/windows/install.md

 <img src='images_install/img_001.png' alt='img_001' width='450'/>

+Note: When WinGet is used with Terminal (Non-Admin) it will install a Program for the Current User.
+When WinGet is used with Terminal (Admin) it will install a Program for All Users.

-Right click the Start Menu and select Terminal:
+Right click the Start Menu and select Terminal (Non-Admin):

 <img src='images_install/img_002.png' alt='img_002' width='200'/>

-When WinGet is used with Terminal (User) it will install a Program for the Current User.
-When WinGet is used with Terminal (Admin) it will install a Program for All Users:
+The Terminal uses the PowerShell programming language by default.

 <img src='images_install/img_003.png' alt='img_003' width='350'/>